Completeness of bond market driven by L\'evy process: Bond market model

-Taking \eqref{rownanie portfela} into account we can give a precise meaning for the the integral $\int<\varphi(t),d\hat{P}(t)>_{B^\ast,B}$. \begin{dfn} A process $\varphi$ taking values in $l^1$ is $\hat{P}$ integrable if it is predictable and satisfies the following conditions
+Condition \eqref{wzor na dX} can be reformulated in terms of the discounted portfolio's value.
+To this end we need a precise definition of the integral $\int<\varphi(t),d\hat{P}(t)>_{B^\ast,B}$.
+The definition below is based on the equation \eqref{rownanie portfela}. \begin{dfn} A process $\varphi$ taking values in $l^1$ is $\hat{P}$-integrable if it is predictable and satisfies the following conditions

-If \eqref{war na calkowalnosc} holds we set:
+If \eqref{war na calkowalnosc} holds, we set:

 \end{dfn}